vjelic/device-metrics-exporter-glog-fork/docs/integrations/prometheus-grafana.md

-# Prometheus and Grafana
+# Prometheus and Grafana integration

-To ingest metrics into Prometheus, add the metrics exporter endpoint to your Prometheus configuration:
+To ingest metrics into Prometheus, add the AMD Device Metrics Exporter endpoint to your Prometheus configuration:

 ```yaml
 scrape_configs: